Unicon/shibboleth-idp-dockerized/README.md

 The files in the `customized-shibboleth-idp/` directory are your IdP specific files.
 Safe guard them, especially the `credentials/` directory.
 You will apply these files to the IdP base image in your own custom image.

+Also, included are directories that one would often customized, such as the images, css, and page templates themselves.
+The baseline files have been exported and can be modified.

 ## Using the Image
 You can use this image as a base image for one's own IdP deployment.
 Assuming that you have a layout with your configuration, credentials, and war customizations (see above).
 The directory structure could look like: